Visit Baracoa, Cuba

 Hotels are simple here but this is a perfect place to absorb the colonial charm of the city, or walk amongst the surrounding mountains.

-Suggested Baracoa itinerary
+Suggested itineraries featuring Baracoa

 This sample itinerary will give you an idea of what is possible when you travel in Baracoa, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.